 You'll find a "Contact Us" link on our home page, which lets you fill out an e-mail with your suggestions and input.
 You can also comment on the daily Transcript page and on social media, on our Facebook page or on Twitter @CNNStudentNews.
 We read and welcome all feedback.

 How do I get my school mentioned on CNN Student News?

-We're starting a new segment this year called the CNN Student News Roll Call.
+We've started a new segment called the CNN Student News Roll Call.
 It gives us a chance to involve more schools than ever in our show.
 Maybe yours can be one of them!